Irys-xyz/arweave/README.md

 // }
 ```

-#### Create a wallet to wallet transaction
+#### Creating a wallet to wallet transaction

-Wallet to wallet transactions can facilitate payments from one wallet to another, given a target wallet and AR token quantity in Winston.
+Wallet to wallet transactions facilitate payments from one wallet to another.
+Supply a target wallet, and AR quantity in Winston.

 ```js
 let key = await arweave.wallets.generate();